stuller/ForgeGitHubFlow/README.md

 # Workflow

-## Before you start making code changes - Fetching and Rebasing
+## Workflow 1.
+Before you start making code changes - Fetching and Rebasing
 Before you get started on any code change, you should fetch the latest changes from the team repo to make sure you're starting with code that is already up to date.
 To do that, type in ```git fetch team```.
 If there are changes, you'll see something like this:

 ```bash